wibus-wee/ns-docs/src/guide/deploy-server.md

 pnpm start:dev # recommended
 ```

-if application run error, you can try delete `dist` directory or make an issue in [GitHub Repo](https://github.com/GS-server/issues)
+if application run error, you can try delete `dist` directory or make an issue in [GitHub repository](https://github.com/GS-server/issues)

 ## Some tips in development

 1. You can open [https://localhost:3000/api-docs](https://localhost:3000/api-docs) to debug interfaces
-1. You can get api documents json on [https://localhost:3000/api-docs-json](https://localhost:3000/api-docs-json)
+1. You can get API documents json on [https://localhost:3000/api-docs-json](https://localhost:3000/api-docs-json)
-2. If you don't have server to run GS-server, you can use the application on vercel: [https://gs-server.vercel.app](https://gs-server.vercel.app).
+2. If you don’t have server to run GS-server, you can use the application on vercel: [https://gs-server.vercel.app](https://gs-server.vercel.app).
 You can deploy it on vercel too.

 ## Use GitHub Action to build Server

-All of these steps have been removed because the package size is so large and it doesn't really effects for your server if you don't include `modules`
+All of these steps have been removed because the package size is so large and it doesn’t really effects for your server if you don’t include `modules`